MicrosoftDocs/Hololens/hololens/hololens-enroll-mdm.md

 Depending on the enrollment method, unenrolling your device may not be available.

 If your device was enrolled with a Microsoft Entra account or Autopilot, it can’t be unenrolled from Intune.
-If you wish to unjoin HoloLens from Microsoft Entra ID or rejoin it to a different to Microsoft Entra tenant, you must [reset/reflash](hololens-recovery.md#restart-the-device) the device.
+If you wish to unjoin HoloLens from Microsoft Entra or rejoin it to a different to Microsoft Entra tenant, you must [reset/reflash](hololens-recovery.md#restart-the-device) the device.

 If your device was enrolled from an MSA account that added a work account or from a Local account that enrolled only in device management, then you may unenroll the device.
 Open the Start menu and then select **Settings App** -> **Access Work or School** -> *YourAccount* -> **Disconnect** button.